Miguel Cabrera Player Props: Tigers vs. Diamondbacks

 Miguel Cabrera At The Plate

-- Cabrera has picked up a hit in 51.6% of his 31 games this year, with multiple hits in 9.7% of those games.
+- Cabrera has picked up a hit in 53.1% of his 32 games this year, with more than one hit in 12.5% of those games.

-- In six games this year, Cabrera has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of 31 games so far this season.
+- He has scored a run in four of 32 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.